itainuri/LF-PF_MTT/README.md

 # NA-APF official
-inference implementation of the Neural Augmented Auxiliary Particle Filter for multi sub-state tracking, from the paper:
+Implementation of the Neural Augmented Auxiliary Particle Filter for multi sub-state tracking, from the paper:

 Itai Nuri and Nir Shlezinger, 2024, "Learning Flock: Enhancing Sets of Particles for Multi Sub-State Particle Filtering with Neural